ibst1/allele-spectrum/README.md

 An alternative method is to look at the genetic diversity in in the human population.
 This was done in the 1000 genomes project (2015).
 The data is publicly available and the SNP spectrum can be easily extracted (`1000genomes_data_download.sh`, `1000genomes_extract_groups.sh`).
 When I did this, the distribution was congruent with the DNM data: A<>G and the C<>T diversity (transitions) are much more common than transversions (fig. 1, medium bars).
 Once again, this is expected if the diversity is due to mutations.

 ## 3. Great ape diversity
-Finally, we can compare the DNA diversity between different species.
-The genetic differences will be much bigger than within one species, but if the differences are due to point mutations we expect a similary pattern of the mutation spectrum.
+Finally, we can compare the DNA diversity between different species, eg the great apes.
+We can do this by collecting and sequencing DNA from different individuals of a species and select the sites that have a fixed allele (all individuals are identical) but that are different to the other species.
+The genetic differences will be much bigger than within one species, but the same basic principle still applies: If the differences are due to point mutations we expect a characteristic pattern with respect to the kind of differences between the species.
+On the other hand, if the differences are not due to point mutations there is no reason to expect a specific pattern.

+Prado-Martinez (2013)

+similary pattern of the mutation spectrum.
 REF sequenced the genomes of ... great apes.
 Filtering on the fixed mutations gives an almost identical resultat to the DNM data and the 1000 genomes data (fig. 1, light bars).

 # Results
 Det är också exakt vad vi ser.
 I figur 7 visas att fördelningen av punktmutationer är likadan mellan arterna som inom den mänskliga arten.
 Detta är en stark indikation på att de genetiska skillnaderna har uppkommit genom samma mekanism.